Spio-Garbrah proposes unity talks to mend NDC differences

 A contender for the National Democratic Congress (NDC) flag bearer slot for the 2020 general election, Dr Ekwow Spio-Garbrah, has proposed the organisation of unity talks to mend the differences between winners and losers of the just ended branch and constituency elections of the party

-Out of the unity talks, he maintained, the NDC could come out with numerous strategies that could be formulated at the various constituencies to prepare the grounds for
+Out of the unity talks, he maintained, the NDC could come out with numerous strategies that could be formulated at the various constituencies to prepare the grounds for of the party in the 2020 general election.

 He said there was the tendency that people who had won would go beyond simply celebrating their victory and would want to marginalise or even find ways to victimise those who had lost.